csci-182/fall2022/pages/_assignments/hw5.md

 * Allows the user to indicate whether or not they want to go first
 * Program honors the user’s selection (1-9) and places the symbol correctly
 * If the user enters something other than 1-9, the program tells the user what they did wrong and re-prompts them
-   * Note: consider using try/catch + continue (as we did in the beginning of Lecture 13)
+   * Note: consider using try/catch + continue (as we did in Lecture 19)
 * Computer move does not overwrite a slot that is already taken
 * User’s move does not overwrite a slot that is already taken
 * If the user and / or computer wins, the program ends and tells the user which player won